vedantpuri/pyosphere/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report
-about: Create a report to help us improve
+About: Create a report to help us improve

 ---